sakshamhere/Security/Concepts/Active_Directory/Basics_of_Active_Directory.md

 - Allows Administrative access to manage user accounts and network resources

-## Active Directory Domain Service (AD DS)
+### Active Directory Domain Service (AD DS), Schema and Data Store

-`AD DS` is the core of `Windows Domain`.
+- `AD DS` is the core of Windows Domain.
 This service acts as a catalogue that holds the information of all of the "objects"(`users, groups, machines, printers, shares and many others`) that exist on your network.

-# `AD DS Schema`

-AD DS Schema is basically a blueprint of every object that can be created in AD
+- `AD DS Schema`, AD DS Schema is basically a blueprint of every object that can be created in AD

     - It defines every type of object that can be stored in the directory

     - It Enforces rules regarding object creation and configuration

-# `AD DS Data Store`

-AD DS data store contains the database files and processes that store and manage directory information for users, services and applications.
+- `AD DS Data Store`, AD DS data store contains the database files and processes that store and manage directory information for users, services and applications.
     - It contains sensitive file `Ntds.dit` (contains `Password Hashes of users` in that domain)

 # *****************************************************************************************************

-# `Common Objects (Users, Machines and Security Groups)`

-# 1. `Users`
+### Security Principals (objects)

+#### User
-For every user that joins Active Directory domain , a user object will be created.
+- For every user that joins Active Directory domain , a user object will be created.
 User objects which are also known as `security principals`.

-These `Users / Security Principals` can be authenticated by the domain and can be assigned privileges over resources like files or printers.
+- These `Users / Security Principals` can be authenticated by the domain and can be assigned privileges over resources like files or printers.

 - Users can be used to represent two types of entities (`People user and Service user`):